rodneyshupe/Cookbook/Recipes/Canapes-Tapas/BakedBrieCups.rst

 ----------

 1. Adjust oven rack to middle position and heat oven to 350F.
-2. Spoon 1/2 teaspoon jelly into each filo cup.
-Place 1 piece of Brie in each cup and sprinkle with 1/4 teaspoon almonds.
-Place phyllo cups on parchment-lined baking sheet.
-Bake until cheese is melted and jelly is bubbly, about 15 minutes.
+2. Spoon 1/2 teaspoon jelly into each phyllo cup.
+Set 1 piece of Brie in each and sprinkle with 1/4 teaspoon almonds.
+Arrange the cups on a parchment-lined baking sheet.
+Bake until the cheese is melted and the jelly is bubbly, about 15 minutes.
 Cool slightly and serve warm.

 Make Ahead
 ----------